cloudera/CML_AMP_AI_Text_Summarization_with_Amazon_Bedrock/README.md

 ![Amp Screenshot](images/titan-example.png)

-The prompt given to the chosen model is also customizable.
+The instruction prompt is also customizable to instruct the called model to perform a different text generation task.
 For example, an engineered prompt to provide a very simple and understandable summarization might look like this:

 *Please explain CML at a 5 year old level.*
 ````